-Net finance costs have reduced to £18.6m in comparison to the £36.0m charge for the six months ended 30 September 2022.
-This is primarily due to:
+Net finance costs have remained relatively flat at £ 104.8m in comparison to the £102.8m charge for the six months ended 30 September 2022.
+This is primarily due to the relatively high percentage of fixed rate borrowings but also reflects:

-- Improved cash position due to operating performance and ability to repay Revolving Credit Facility in FY23; - Interest related to pension income £2.0m (30 September 2022: £0.2m); - Higher capitalisation of interest £3.1m (30 September 2022: £1.8m) of borrowing costs relating to capital investment programmes. - Finance income of £0.9m (30 September 2022: £nil) in relation to a gilt lock hedge entered into in the period; and - Higher interest income on intercompany loans £17.3m (30 September 2022: £7.3m)
+- Improved cash position due to operating performance and ability to repay Revolving Credit Facility in FY23; - Interest related to pension income £2.0m (30 September 2022: £0.2m); - Higher capitalisation of interest £5.7m (30 September 2022: £1.8m) of borrowing costs relating to capital investment programmes; offset by - An increase in adjusted finance charges from £4.4m at 30 September 2022, to £11.3m for the six months to 30 September 2023, arising from adjustments to the estimated carrying value of the shareholder loan, impacted by increased interest rates; and - Finance income of £0.9m (30 September 2022: £nil) in relation to a gilt lock hedge entered into in the period.